 Benefits for the Town

 - No existing Town revenues nor funds are committed to the project – only sales tax earned on the new development.
 Currently, the Town earns no sales tax on that property, because it is not developed

-- Old landfill will get remediated by private investor at an estimated cost of $12 million
+- Old landfill has been remediated by a private investor at an estimated cost of $8 million

 Detailed documents and additional information

 View the existing Miller's Landing Interchange Overlay Planned Development

 Listen to recording of the Neighborhood Meeting No.1, held Oct.
 13